danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 	console.log(getImg);
 }
 ```
-In order for easy modification, we have put the search parameters as global variable, such as the required URL, API key, search engine ID, search type, image size and query.
-These are the parameters used to filter the search results, and there are more we can use and add the variables accordingly.
+In order for easy modification, we have put the search parameters as a global variable, which includes the required URL, API key, search engine ID, search type, image size and query.
+These are the parameters used to filter the search results, and more variables can be added if required.

-By what it means by a web API, it is simply a long URL `request = url + "key=" + apikey + "&cx=" + engineID + "&imgSize=" + imgSize + "&searchType=" + searchType + "&q=" + query;` that includes all the credentials and items that you want to search and filter (it looks like this: https://www.googleapis.com/customsearch/v1?key=APIKEY&cx=SEARCHID&imgSize=medium&searchType=image&q=warhol+flowers).
+A web API is simply a long URL `request = url + "key=" + apikey + "&cx=" + engineID + "&imgSize=" + imgSize + "&searchType=" + searchType + "&q=" + query;` that includes all the credentials and items that you want to search and filter (it looks like this: https://www.googleapis.com/customsearch/v1?key=APIKEY&cx=SEARCHID&imgSize=medium&searchType=image&q=warhol+flowers).

-The key syntax is `loadJSON()` (within the function `fetchImage()` to submit a `request` in the form of a URL to the image provider and then wait for the returned JSON file with a list of results.
-The callback function `gotData()` is to further process and que(e)ry the data that is responded.
+The key syntax is `loadJSON()` (within the function `fetchImage()` to submit a `request` in the form of a URL to the image provider and then you need to wait for the returned JSON file with a list of results.
+The callback function `gotData()` is to further process and que(e)ry the data that is returned.

 ## Que(e)rying data

 Figure 8.6 below shows the JSON file format, but it includes a lot of information that you might not need.
-Therefore, you need to understand the file structure and locate the data that you want to further process (understanding the returned data file is part of the process of que(e)rying data as different providers and platforms they structure their data differently).
+Therefore, you need to understand the file structure and locate the data that you want to further process (understanding the returned data file is part of the process of que(e)rying data as different providers and platforms structure their data differently).

 ![google2](ch8_4.png)

 *Figure 8.6: Data structure in the web API*

 In the web console, look for a URL (with your own API key and search engine ID) that starts with "https" and ends with "warhol+flowers" (something like this: https://www.googleapis.com/customsearch/v1?key=APIKEY&cx=SEARCHID&imgSize=medium&searchType=image&q=warhol+flowers).
-Just simply click it and you will see how data is being structured in the JSON file format on a web browser (see Figure 8.6).
+Just simply click it and you will see how the data is being structured in the JSON file format on a web browser (see Figure 8.6).
 Additionally, there are more parameters that you can set in order to select more specific forms of data such as image size, image color type, and image dominant color, and so on.
 The API that we have used in the sample code demonstrates minimal settings.[^setting]

 **Cross-Origin Resource Sharing**

-Apart from text, requesting, getting and loading images (and other multimedia forms like video and fonts) from a web domain will incure security issues, known in the field as Cross-Origin Resource Sharing (CORS).
-For this chapter and the corresponding example, the sample code is hosted on a local machine with a local server to run via the *ATOM* code editor, but the API request and the corresponding data is hosted outside of this.
-The CORS issue related to network requests is designed to prevent "unsafe HTTP requests".[^w3] In the industry environment, it is usually configured at the web server side setting and used server side programming/scripting languages such as node.js to handle the network requests.
-But for demonstration purposes, and convenience, we have used the thumbnail images (`data.items[0].image.thumbnailLink;`) that are generated via the search provider instead of loading original web images that are hosted at different servers with various settings.
-Although the thumbnail images with much lower resolution it does not have the specific CORS setting that fits the scope of p5.js to load those cross-domains content by using `createImg()` or `loadImage()`.
+Apart from text, requesting, getting and loading images from a web domain (and other multimedia forms like video and fonts) will incur security issues, known in the field as Cross-Origin Resource Sharing (CORS).
+For this chapter, and the corresponding example, the sample code is hosted on a local machine with a local server to run via the *ATOM* code editor, but the API request and the corresponding data is hosted outside of this.
+The CORS issue related to network requests is designed to prevent "unsafe HTTP requests".[^w3] In an industry environment, it is usually configured at the web server side setting with server side programming/scripting languages such as node.js to handle the network requests.
+But for demonstration purposes, we have used the thumbnail images (`data.items[0].image.thumbnailLink;`) that are generated via the search provider instead of loading original web images that are hosted by different servers with various settings.
+Although the thumbnail images come with much lower resolution it does not have the specific CORS setting that fits the scope of p5.js to load those cross-domains content by using `createImg()` or `loadImage()`.

 **Data Structure**

 Figure 8.6 demonstrates how one can point at specific data in the whole JSON file.
 Specifically, we have the line `data.items[0].image.thumbnailLink;`, which gets the specified returned object (the image URL) from the JSON file.
 The name `data` refers to all the returned objects via the callback function `function gotData(data){}`.
 Then `items[0]` points at the first data object (using the array concept with the first index as 0).
 The dot syntax allows you to navigate to the object `image` and `thumbnailLink` under `items[0]`.
-Note that this hierarchy is specific to this API because other web APIs might structure their data and its organization differently.
+Note that this hierarchy is specific to this API because other web APIs might structure their data and their organization differently.

-To learn more about the JSON file, you can navigate other data objects such as queries > request > 0 that shows, for example, how many results are found on the image search, what search terms have been processed and how many data objects are returned.
+To learn more about the JSON file, you can navigate other data objects such as queries > request > 0 that would show, for example, how many results are found on the image search, what search terms have been processed and how many data objects are returned.
 In the sample code, we only start with the top 10 search items, but you can configure the parameter 'startIndex' to get the last 10 images out of 110 million.
 Furthermore, under `items` in the JSON file you will find the specific image data returned in the form of an array, such as the title and the corresponding snippet of the page content.

-We can now summarize the common process of working with web APIs and getting data from online platform:
+We can now summarize the common process of working with web APIs and getting data from an online platform:

-* Understand the web API's workflow
+* Understanding the web API's workflow
-* Understand the API specification that indicates what data and parameters are available
+* Understanding the API specification that indicates what data and parameters are available
-* Understand the returned JSON file format from the web API
+* Understanding the returned JSON file format from the web API
 * Registering and getting the API key(s) and may be additional configuration of the setting is needed.

-Given this specific example of *nag* and the sample code, we want to also reflect on the increasingly prevalent API practices at present.
-Although Google has provided the API to access the data, it should be remembered that the amount is limited to 100 free API requests for all units from business to non-profit organizations, and the actual data is collected from the public and people have no access to the specific algorithm by which the data is selected, prioritized and presented.
-This brings in the question of "sociotechnical elements" in regards to the parameters of openness, accessbility and terms of inclusivity of API practices.[^soon]
+Given our specific example of *nag* and the sample code, we want to also reflect on increasingly prevalent API practices.
+Although Google has provided the API to access the data, it should be remembered that the amount is limited to 100 free API requests for all units from business to non-profit organizations, and the actual data is collected from the public, and people have no access to the specific algorithm by which the data is selected, prioritized or presented.
+This raises serious questions about degrees of openness, accessbility, and inclusivity of API practices.[^soon]

 <div class="exercise" markdown="true">